gamblevore/speedie/Documentation/Nil.md

             "something was nil"
           else
-            // well... both A and B must be real now! printline A.render // this compiles just fine printline B.render
+            // well... both A and B must be real now!
+            A.name = "good" // this compiles just fine
+            B.name = "nice"

         if !A or A.name != "good" // it knows the test on A.name is nil-safe "Something is not good"